 Whether you are a kid or an adult, you’ve most likely grown up with these little Hot Wheels cars, and for most of us, these made out childhood better.

-The Hot Wheels diecast cars can be considered both toys for kids, as well as collectibles for people that want to build up a nice wall of their favourite cars.
+The Hot Wheels diecast cars can be considered both toys for kids, as well as collectables for people that want to build up a nice wall of their favourite cars.

-Surprisingly or not, these little Hot Wheels cars are replicated, and even though it’s mainly the popular and rare cars that are replicated, there’s many fake cars floating on the market.
+Surprisingly or not, these little Hot Wheels cars are replicated, and even though it’s mainly the popular and rare cars that are replicated, there are many fake cars floating on the market.

 In fact, when you want to buy one or more Hot Wheels diecast vehicles, it is pretty important to know which toy car is fake, and which one is real.